Wi Spa controversy: False accusations

-Allegations of hoax
+Hoax allegations

-On July 7, 2021, the Los Angeles Blade, a Southern California offshoot of the Washington Blade, a prominent LGBT newspaper, said anonymous sources from Wi Spa staff and from within the Los Angeles Police Department (LAPD) had cast significant doubt on the incident as described in the video.
+On July 7, 2021, the Los Angeles Blade reported that anonymous sources from Wi Spa staff and from within the Los Angeles Police Department (LAPD) had cast significant doubt on the incident as described in the video.
 The Wi Spa source said that the spa's transgender clients are well known by staff and none of them were recorded as present in the spa the day of the incident.
 The LAPD source said the department could not at that time evidentially substantiate the incident nor find evidence of any transgender person's presence in the day in question inside Wi Spa.
 The Blade writer speculated that a "cisgender man" could have acted in concert with the woman in the video, recalling a 2015 incident in Washington in which anti-transgender activists had asked cisgender men to enter female-only areas as a form of protest.

 According to Los Angeles Magazine, on July 19, "several outlets have questioned whether the video was staged to generate outrage at a time when conservative politicians are weaponizing trans rights for political gain."

 On December 19, 2022, Los Angeles Magazine published an interview with the suspect in which they repudiate the hoax notion, speculating that a lack of notoriety and paying cash at the Spa minimized their perception.

 Political campaign by complainant

 On July 18, The Intercept reported Cubana Angel joined Cure America Action (citing her press conference hosted by the organization) in a campaign to repeal California's anti-discrimination law for trans individuals.
-This was reflected on the woman's personal website where she was calling for said repeal.
+This was reflected on her personal website where she called for said repeal.
 Cure America Action is a Washington, D.C.-based, nonprofit organization that claims it "advocates for conservative principles based on Christianity, Capitalism, and the Constitution."
 Marc Little, a conservative pastor, lawyer, and the organization's executive director, was representing Cubana Angel.